Phonics at Downfield Primary School

 The journey children make towards becoming proficient and successful readers and spellers, starts with their phonic learning journey.
 This is arguably the most important journey a learner will ever make.

 Our approach, materials and pedagogy is rooted in extensive training, research and CPD.
-Contributing organisations / individuals are as follows: Letters and Sounds, Phonics Play, Collins Big Cat and Debbie Hepplewhite.
+Contributing organisations / individuals are as follows: Letters and Sounds, Collins Big Cat and Debbie Hepplewhite.

-Provision, planning and assessment of the phonics curriculum has been written by staff at Downfield and brings together the sequence of the Letters and Sounds framework with principles and materials from the sources cited above.
+Provision, planning and assessment of the phonics curriculum has been written by staff at Downfield and brings together the sequence of the Letters and Sounds framework with principles and materials our bespoke, home grown programme.